jOSharker/check-dnsbl/README.md

 check-dnsbl
 ===========

-Checks a list of DNS blocklists for hosts and IPs.
+Checks a list of DNS blocklists for hosts, IPs and subnet in the CIDR format.

-Given any hostname or IP address, this will try to resolve the matching IP/hostname, and check for both in all blocklists.
-For every match that is found, a warning is written to STDERR, and the return code will be 1.
+Given any hostname or IP address or subnet, this will try to resolve the matching IP/hostname, and check for both in all blocklists.
+For every match that is found, a warning is written to STDERR and to a CSV file, and the return code will be 1.
 Gevent is used for concurrent lookups, the number of active greenlets is limited to (the constant) PARALLELISM.

 Example usage:

 ```
-$ check-dnsbl.py gmail.com test 8.8.8.8
+$ ./check-dnsbl.py gmail.com 8.8.8.8/30 8.8.4.4
+WARNING: gmail.com found in spam blocklist multi.uribl.com!
-WARNING: test found in spam blocklist dob.sibl.support-intelligence.net!
+WARNING: 172.217.23.101 found in spam blocklist multi.uribl.com!
-WARNING: test found in spam blocklist dbl.spamhaus.org!
+WARNING: google-public-dns-a.google.com found in spam blocklist multi.uribl.com!
-WARNING: 8.8.8.8 found in spam blocklist cblless.anti-spam.org.cn!
+WARNING: 8.8.8.8 found in spam blocklist multi.uribl.com!
+WARNING: 8.8.8.9 found in spam blocklist multi.uribl.com!
+WARNING: 8.8.8.10 found in spam blocklist multi.uribl.com!
+WARNING: 8.8.8.11 found in spam blocklist multi.uribl.com!
-WARNING: 8.8.8.8 found in spam blocklist cbl.anti-spam.org.cn!
+WARNING: google-public-dns-b.google.com found in spam blocklist multi.uribl.com!
-WARNING: 8.8.8.8 found in spam blocklist cblplus.anti-spam.org.cn!
+WARNING: 8.8.4.4 found in spam blocklist multi.uribl.com!
 ```